 Try a Plant-Based Take

 If you’re looking to incorporate more plant-based options, Ryan Becklund of Botanical has two suggestions for vegan twists on traditional Thanksgiving meals.
 The first, butternut squash soup, is the perfect starter or side for the holiday with its vibrant color and warm flavor.
 To eliminate any animal products, use vegetable bouillon and coconut milk.
-You can use your own preferred blend of spices, but for his, Becklund incorporates black pepper, cinnamon, Italian seasoning, and turmeric.
-For sweetness, Becklund uses maple syrup and for a bit of umami, he incorporates tamari.
+You can use your own preferred blend of spices, but for her, Becklund incorporates black pepper, cinnamon, Italian seasoning, and turmeric.
+For sweetness, Becklund uses maple syrup and for a bit of umami, she incorporates tamari.
 Add a swirl of cashew cream, a few thyme sprigs, or a sprinkle of pepitas for garnish.

 Becklund’s second recommendation is to make a rich mushroom gravy.
 Simply combine diced portobello mushrooms and onions that have been sauteed in olive oil with vegetable stock with flour before pouring in vegetable stock.
 You can season it with salt and pepper as you normally would – Becklund also adds a touch of tamari to this recipe for an extra punch of flavor.